 2021: Course scheduling can be a multiplier of challenges.
 Confusion abounds when the where-and-when of courses is not decided well in advance, or the teaching professors are not assigned within a timeframe where they can be fully prepared.
-This is especially challenging when there are alternative delivery modes, whether On-Campus, fully asynchronous, Zoom Live, or hybrid Denver Live options.
+This is especially challenging when there are alternative delivery modes, whether On-Campus, Fully-Online asynchronous, Zoom Live, or hybrid Denver Live options.

 To address these critical issues, the Associate Dean of Innovation and Educational Systems, Associate Dean of Educational Technologies, and Interim Academic Dean are collaborating with the program division chairs and the Registrar's Office toward more long-term scheduling.
 Course offerings and their teachers-of-record will be determined at least three years in advance.
 Scheduling includes the Denver Campus, Global Campus, DC Extension site, and the online Korean Studies Program.
-Additional focus is being placed on scheduling more online course sections to meet the anticipated demand for the Summer 2021 semester. .